-The following are examples of conduct that present a conflict of interest when personal gain accrues to the employee, Board member, or a member of their family or others with whom he/she is associated.
+The following are examples of conduct that present a conflict of interest when personal gain accrues to the employee, Board member, or a member of their family or others with whom the employee is associated.
 A person has a direct or indirect financial interest if they, directly or indirectly through business, investment, or family uses or attempts to use:

-- His/her position with the College to achieve a material and/or financial benefit for himself/herself or others; - College property, resources or services, for personal and private purposes to achieve a material or financial benefit for himself/herself or others; - College employees, students, contractors, or volunteers to achieve a material or financial benefit for himself/herself or others;
+- The position with the College to achieve a material and/or financial benefit for themselves or others: - College property, resources or services, for personal and private purposes to achieve a material or financial benefit for themselves or others:

-- An actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the College is negotiating a transaction or arrangement; or, - Any confidential information, acquired in connection with College activities or College employment, to achieve material or financial benefit for himself/herself or others, or for other unauthorized purposes.
+- College employees, students, contractors, or volunteers to achieve a material or financial benefit for themselves or others; - An actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the College is negotiating a transaction or arrangement; or, - Any confidential information, acquired in connection with College activities or College employment, to achieve material or financial benefit for themselves or others, or for other unauthorized purposes.